+BGU Online Campus 50

+eCourse Development Checklist 51

+Populi 54

+Zoom Rooms 54

+References 55

-GU Online Campus 50 eCourse Development Checklist 51 9 opuli 54 Zoom Rooms 54 References 55 Appendix A. Syllabus Template 56 You must present your Final Project in APA 7 th Edition format and include all of components listed above under "Submission of Final Document."
-The BGU Online library includes links to the APA style manual, the Publication Manuthe American Psychological Association , and to a simplified APA guide.
-You find these in the Research Resources section under Citation Guidelines.
-A quittorial and guide to the APA7 style is available in the BGU online library al of u wil iick Gender Inclusive Language: Each faculty member is committed to the use of general inclusive language in accordance with the BGU faculty policy.
-You are strong encouraged to use inclusive language in your writing and speech ıgly Student Integrity: You will do your own work, to the best of your ability, exclus for the assignment for which it is being presented (i.e. you may not turn in a project from another course and expect to receive credit in the current course it).
-You are expected and required to be the sole author of the answers to you class papers, unless your Professor grants special prior permission (as, for example, if you require special translation to English) for ir Plagiarism and Artificial Intelligence: BGU acknowledges the principles of academic integrity.
-Consequently, all forms of dishonesty, including plagiari cheating in any form, are wrong, non-productive, and contrary to BGU's educational objectives and the student's best interest.
-BGU prohibits the use artificial intelligence programs like ChatGPT or Jasper to create original acade documents.
+Appendix A. Syllabus Template 56

+You must present your Final Project in APA 7 th Edition format and include all of components listed above under "Submission of Final Document."
+The BGU Online library includes links to the APA style manual, the Publication Manu the American Psychological Association , and to a simplified APA guide.
+Yo find these in the Research Resources section under Citation Guidelines.
+A q tutorial and guide to the APA7 style is available in the BGU online library. ual of u will

+Gender Inclusive Language: Each faculty member is committed to the use of g inclusive language in accordance with the BGU faculty policy.
+You are stron encouraged to use inclusive language in your writing and speech. ·

+Student Integrity: You will do your own work, to the best of your ability, excluse for the assignment for which it is being presented (i.e. you may not turn in a project from another course and expect to receive credit in the current course it).
+You are expected and required to be the sole author of the answers to you class papers, unless your Professor grants special prior permission (as, for example, if you require special translation to English). e for

+Plagiarism and Artificial Intelligence : BGU acknowledges the principles of academic integrity.
+Consequently, all forms of dishonesty, including plagiaric cheating in any form, are wrong, non-productive, and contrary to BGU's educational objectives and the student's best interest.
+BGU prohibits the use artificial intelligence programs like ChatGPT or Jasper to create original acadocuments.
 Anyone caught submitting work contrary to this policy will be appropriately disciplined.
-If the student has plagiarized or submitted a non-original document created by artificial intelligence, the Academic Dean may impose a failing grade for the current course and the student may incur other penalties, up to expulsion from the school. of demic Ethical Writing Standards: BGU requires that all writing assignments conform the ethical standards established by various professional associations, which include at least two principles related to writing at BGU.
+If the student has plagiarized or submitted a of

+BGU discourages the use of artificial intelligence programs like ChatGPT or Jasper to create original academic documents since those sources cannot be properly cited, thus posing the issue of plagiarism.
+Furthermore, the information provided by non-original document created by artificial intelligence, the Academic Dean may impose a failing grade for the current course and the student may incur other

+Ethical Writing Standards: BGU requires that all writing assignments conform to the ethical standards established by various professional associations, which include at least two principles related to writing at BGU.
 First, the rights and welfare of research participants must be protected, which often means using standards of anonymity unless given permission to use a person's name.
-See intellectual property rights must be protected, which also includes issues relaplagiarism as discussed above. ond, BGU discourages the use of artificial intelligence programs like ChatGPT or Jasp create original academic documents since those sources cannot be properly c thus posing the issue of plagiarism.
-Furthermore, the information provided by ited, ach sources is often not academically reliable and may not reflect the original and critical thinking processes of the author the W to cit thi our professor's expectation that you will interact with the books you have read, the lecturers' comments, your personal experiences, and the Bible.
-Do not use vikipedia or similar references, as they are unreliable.
-It is also expected that you have properly researched your paper and will make liberal use of parenthetical tations, references, and footnotes where needed.
-If you have any questions in its regard you may email your professor for clarification.
-During the course if ou have questions related to your coursework, please be sure to ask either during ass or individually with your professor Index
+Second, intellectual property rights must be protected, which also includes issues related to penalties, up to expulsion from the school.